Cherry Shrimp (Neocaridina) Gender Identification: A Comprehensive Guide

 Female Cherry Shrimps Have Saddles and Eggs

-According to me, saddle is by far the easiest and most reliable way to identify the gender of cherry shrimps.
-Female cherry shrimps have a saddle in their body whereas males don’t.
+To me, the saddle is by far the easiest and most reliable way to identify the gender of cherry shrimp.
+Female cherry shrimp have a saddle in their body, whereas males don’t.

-Now, you may want to know what is this saddle?
+Now, you may want to know what this saddle is.

-It is the small part inside a female shrimp’s body that contains undeveloped and unfertilized eggs.
+A saddle is a small part inside a female shrimp’s body that contains undeveloped and unfertilized eggs.
 The saddle is generally located underneath the back of the shrimp between the head and the abdomen.
-If you can locate a saddle in the cherry shrimp, it is 100% a female.
+If you can locate a saddle in the cherry shrimp, it is 100% female.

-The color of saddle can vary from species to species.
-Mostly, it is white color with a yellowish hint.
-In Ghost shrimps, the saddle has a greenish hint.
+The color of the saddle can vary from species to species.
+Mostly, it is white in color with a yellowish hint.
+In Ghost Shrimps, the saddle has a greenish hint.

 Here’s a picture to help you understand this method:

-• In the third picture, there is neither a saddle nor eggs in the belly.
+- In the third picture, there is neither a saddle nor an egg in the belly.
 So, it is clearly a male.

 This is also a very reliable and easy method to determine the gender of cherry shrimps.
 Females are generally larger than males.

-On average, under optimum conditions, females can get up to 1.5 inches in size.
-On the other hand, males generally get up to three-quarters of an inch.
+Under optimum conditions, females can reach an average size of 1.5 inches.
+On the other hand, males generally reach three-quarters of an inch.

-One thing to be noted, this method is only applicable when the shrimps are adult and sexually matured.
-You can’t rely on this method if the shrimps are baby.
+One thing to note is that this method is only applicable when the shrimp are adult and sexually mature.
+You can’t rely on it if the shrimp are babies.

-Do you know why the female cherry shrimps get larger than the females?
-It is because they have to carry eggs inside their body.
-For this reason, nature has made them larger than the males.
+Do you know why the female cherry shrimp grow larger than the males?
+They have to carry eggs inside their bodies, so nature has made them larger than the males.

-I don’t stand 100% behind this method.
+I don’t support this method 100%.
 The size can be quite different in other shrimp species.
-This method is useful for having a calculated guess only.
+This method is useful for making a calculated guess only.

 female cherry shrimps have a brighter and more intense color